Trakkasure/mikronode/Readme.md

 require('es6-promise').polyfull() before requiring mikronode will set up Promise support.
 You can also globally export Promise from your favorite ES6 compatable Promise library.

+## Tests
+The [test](test/) directory contains a test that exercises all functionality including Promises and listens/cancels.

 ## Examples

 [Examples (including Promise examples)](examples/)